majkelx/teda/README.md

 on the top ot the list.
 This can be done via context (right-click) menu.

 The set of pinned keys is saved and preserved between sessions.

+## Radial Profile
+The **Radial Profile** button turns on the mode of selecting targets for the radial profile analysis.
+Make sure the radial profile panel is visible (View/Radial Profile).
+The shortcut for displaying radial profile of the star under cursor is the **R**-key.

+The centroid of the star is corrected within small (be precise!) radius using the bivariate gaussoide fit.

+Together with the pixels values, the radial profile presents 1D fit of "gaussian(r) + sky".
+This fit provides information of presented fwhm and sky level.

 ## Integrated Python Console
 In order to use integrated python console the `qtconsole` module, and it's